Danny92111/HR-management-app/README.md

 In the root directory, you will find package.json which you will find information about the project.
-In the file we have a few commands which we can execute by opening the terminal in the root directory and running "npm *script_name*" where *script_name* represents the name of the script you want to run.
+In the file we have a few commands which we can execute by opening the terminal in the root directory and running "npm run *script_name*" where *script_name* represents the name of the script you want to run.
 Below we have some information about each script individually: